devfaysal/laravel-bangladesh-geocode/README.md

 # Bangladesh Geocode
 Division, District and Upazila data of Bangladesh for Laravel application.
-Migration and Seeds are ready.
-Just publish migrations and seeds and then migrate the db and run the seed command.
+Migration and seeders are ready.
+Just publish migrations and seeders and then migrate the db and run the seed command.

 ## Do not hesitate to share your thought, create issue or send pull request.